passwordless-id/www/index.md

 It is basically *two factor authentication* in a *single step*.

 - The first factor is something you own.
-Authentication only works on registered devices.
+Authentication only works on allowed devices.
 - The second factor is something you are, or something you know.
 It requires biometric verification or the device PIN code.